 - Getting a financial audit done

 - Performance-based incentives

-- Stock options – having ownership in organisation will make them take righteous decisions.
+- Stock options – ownership of the organization will make them make moral decisions.

 - Recognition/awards for highlighting their achievements

 - Incentives based on results rather than time spent

 Impacts of Agency Problem